annathepiper/wp-test-demo-java-selenium/README.md

 * Selenide
 * TestNG
+* Surefire (with exclusion on log4j to force using version 2)
+* Log4j (version 2)

+Dependencies were last updated in the POM as of 7/3/2020.

 ## Skills and tech I'm demonstrating here
 * Use of a properties file to set test-specific strings like ID numbers, titles, and names